devvv02/devvv02/README.md

 - 👯 I’m looking to collaborate on **Open-Source Projects**

-- 🤝 I’m very proficient with **PHP, MySQL and Custom Development.**
+- 🤝 I’m very proficient with **PHP, MySQL and Custom Web Development.**

 - 📫 How to reach me **pdev024@gmail.com**